-Newton College launches the The International Primary Curriculum (IPC) in School Year 2015/2016.
+Newton College launches the The International Primary Curriculum (IPC) in the School Year 2015/2016.
 The International Primary Curriculum (IPC) is used in schools all over the world.
-Currently this includes nearly 1,800 national and international schools in over 90 countries.
+Currently, this includes nearly 1,800 national and international schools in over 90 countries.

-Learning with the International Primary Curriculum means that children focus on a combination of academic, personal and international learning that is exciting and challenging.
-The aim of the IPC is to help every child enjoy the learning of a wide range of subjects and to develop an enquiring mind, the personal attributes that will help throughout teenage and adult years, and to develop a sense of his or her own nationality and culture, at the same time developing a profound respect for the nationalities and cultures of others.
-Through the IPC approach to learning children develop the knowledge, skills and understanding necessary to confidently face the world of tomorrow.
+Learning with the International Primary Curriculum means that children focus on a combination of academic, personal and international learning that is both exciting and challenging.
+The aim of the IPC is to help every child enjoy learning a wide range of subjects, and to develop an inquisitive mind.
+These are personal attributes that will help them throughout their teenage and adult years, developing a sense of their own nationality and culture, whilst developing a profound respect for the nationalities and cultures of others.
+Through the IPC approach to learning, our children develop the knowledge, skills and understanding needed to confidently face the future with confidence.

 The IPC was introduced in 2000 and has been successfully meeting the learning needs of children for many years.
-It took four years with leading educational thinkers, school leaders, highly skilled teachers and curriculum writers to create the IPC.
-Its continued development today ensures that children are learning a current and highly relevant curriculum based on the very latest research into the brain and the increasing understanding of how children learn.
+It took four years of development with educational thinkers, school leaders, highly skilled teachers and curriculum writers to create the IPC.
+Its continued development ensures that children are learning an updated and highly relevant curriculum based on the very latest neurological research, with an increased understanding of how children learn.

 The IPC is a part of Fieldwork Education, which, since 1984, has been helping schools all around the world to develop children’s’ learning.
 For more information about the IPC visit www.greatlearning.com/ipc